Self Assessment

 What measurements do I need for body shape?

-Why do different quizzes give me different body shapes?
+Why do different quizzes give different results?

 Is body shape the same as body type?